 When you get the tarpon close to the boat keep the tarpon's head up

 so it won't start another run.
+During the fight when you are gaining line keep it up.
+Pump hard and fast to control the fish.
 Learn what pressure is to a 100 LB tarpon

 and keep the pressure on!

 We take the greatest care with these beautiful prehistoric sea creatures.

 These incredible fish were made for angling and we should do everything

 possible to preserve our tarpon fishery for the generations to come.